mooseyscountrygarden.com » Gardening Books « Building The Perfect Gazebo | Botanica's Roses »

 A Peep at Planthropology

-Some 'bloky' garden writers (oops) get carried away with their own sense of humour.
+Some 'blokey' garden writers (oops) get carried away with their own sense of humour.
 Others can project as scary scientific, egotistical, or just downright rude.
 Ken Druse is none of the above - he's a good bloke, a wonderful, inspiring writer who leaves his readers so much richer.
 Well, me at least.
 And anyone prepared to have such a specific, long-winded title gets my vote for being true to themselves in this commercial catch-and-hook-'em age.

 So I guess this is more of an author-review rather than a book-review.
-You'll have to read the book for hourself!
+You'll have to read the book for yourself!
 Check out Planthropology: The Myths, Mysteries, and Miracles of My Garden Favorites and see what you think.